Travel in Austria

 Schwedenplatz | Bars, Dance Bars & Other Attractions

-Sweden Square, or Schwedenplatz in German, is considered one of the central locations in Vienna.
+Sweden Square (Schwedenplatz) is considered one of the central locations in Vienna.
 From this point, you can easily reach Vienna's Old Town (via Rotenturmstraße), walk to the beautiful Danube Canal, or explore the Jewish Quarter across the canal.
 Schwedenplatz is a lively place day and night.
 You can find historical sites, attractions, many good restaurants, excellent ice cream parlors, bars, and pubs here.
 Locals also refer to this area as the Bermuda Triangle.

 A A